 The NEBOSH National Certificate in Fire Safety and Risk Management is designed for people who have fire safety responsibilities at work.
 It provides the knowledge and understanding, when combined with relevant experience, to carry out an effective fire risk assessment, as well as embed good practice in the workplace.

-Holders of this accredited qualification help their organisation to ensure it meets its fire safety responsibilities.
+Holders of this accredited qualification help their organisation meet its fire safety responsibilities.
 It leads to a safer environment for employees and visitors to premises and an improved fire safety culture for employers and building managers.

 Fire safety is important.
 It protects people from injury and loss of life.
 It protects your property, your assets and your investment.
 People with the NEBOSH National Certificate in Fire Safety and Risk Management know how to help their employers avoid the damaging and sometimes catastrophic losses that result from fire.